Russo-Turkish War (1828–1829)

+The Ottoman Empire had bloodily abolished its centuries-old regular army, the Janissary Corps, in 1826.
+A year later, Great Britain, France, and Russia jointly raided the Ottoman Navy at Navarino.
+When war broke out between the Ottomans and Russia in 1828, the Ottomans possessed neither a regular army nor a navy.
+After suffering several defeats, both in the Balkans and in the Caucasus, the Sultan decided to sue for peace, which resulted in the signing of the Treaty of Adrianople on 14 September 1829.

 The Balkan front

-At the start of hostilities the Russian army of 100,000 men was commanded by Emperor Nicholas I, while the Ottoman forces were commanded by Agha Hussein Pasha.
-In April and May 1828 the Russian commander-in-chief, Prince Peter Wittgenstein, moved into Romanian Principates Wallachia and Moldavia.
+At the start of hostilities, the Russian army of 100,000 men was commanded by Emperor Nicholas I, while the Ottoman forces were commanded by Agha Hüseyin Pasha appointed by Sultan Mahmut II.
+In April and May 1828, the Russian commander-in-chief, Prince Peter Wittgenstein, moved into the Danubian Principalities.
 In June 1828, the main Russian forces under the emperor crossed the Danube and advanced into Dobruja.

 The Russians then laid prolonged sieges to three key Ottoman citadels in modern Bulgaria: Shumen, Varna, and Silistra.
 With the support of the Black Sea Fleet under Aleksey Greig, Varna was captured on 29 September.
-The siege of Shumen proved much more problematic, as the 40,000-strong Ottoman garrison outnumbered the Russian forces.
+The Siege of Shumen proved much more problematic, as the 40,000-strong Ottoman garrison outnumbered the Russian forces.
 As the Russians were harassed by Turkish troops and ill-equipped, many of the soldiers died of disease or exhaustion.
 Russia then had to withdraw to Moldavia with heavy losses without having captured Shumen and Silistra.

 As winter approached, the Russian army was forced to leave Shumen and retreat back to Bessarabia.
-In February 1829, the cautious Wittgenstein was replaced by the more energetic Hans Karl von Diebitsch, and the Tsar left the army for St Petersburg.
+In February 1829, the cautious Wittgenstein was replaced by the more energetic Hans Karl von Diebitsch, and the Tsar left the army for Saint Petersburg.
 On 7 May, 60,000 soldiers led by Field Marshal Diebitsch crossed the Danube and resumed the siege of Silistra.
 The Sultan sent a 40,000-strong contingent to the relief of Varna, which was defeated at the Battle of Kulevicha on 30 May.
 Three weeks later on 19 June, Silistra fell to the Russians.

 On 2 July, Diebitsch launched the Trans-Balkan offensive, the first in Russian history since the 10th-century campaigns of Svyatoslav I. The contingent of 35,000 Russians moved across the mountains, circumventing the besieged Shumla on their way to Constantinople.
 The Russians captured Burgas ten days later, and the Turkish reinforcement was routed near Sliven on 31 July.
 By 22 August, the Russians had taken Adrianople, reportedly causing the Muslim population in the city to leave.
-The Ottoman palace in Adrianople, Saray-i Djedid-i Amare, was heavily damaged by Russian troops.
+Edirne Palace was heavily damaged by Russian troops.